Since 1953, WICHE has promoted regional collaboration, resource-sharing, sound public policy, and innovation for the West.

 WICHE Behavioral Health Program’s (BHP) fastest-growing initiative is the PSYCHOLOGY INTERNSHIP CONSORTIA, which helps build the behavioral health workforce pipeline, particularly in rural or remote areas.
 WICHE contributes an administrative framework, American Psychological Association accreditation, and other support for consortia across the WICHE region.

-TOGETHER WITH VETERANS (TWV) enlists rural Veterans and local partners to join forces to reduce Veteran suicide in their own community.
-Funded by the US Department of Veterans Affairs and administered by the WICHE BHP, TWV provides communities with individualized coaching, tools, training, technical assistance, and resources to implement the program in their own communities.
-The BHP supports 38 rural communities as far east as New Hampshire and as far west as Guam, and of those, supports 18 rural communities in the WICHE region.
+TOGETHER WITH VETERANS (TWV) enlists rural Veterans and local partners to reduce Veteran suicide in their own community.
+Funded by the U.S. Department of Veterans Affairs and administered by the WICHE BHP, TWV provides individualized coaching, tools, training, technical assistance, and resources, supporting 38 rural communities with 16 communities in the WICHE region, representing 11 Western states.

-In October 2022, WICHE BHP was awarded a multiyear grant from SAMHSA to establish the MOUNTAIN PLAINS RURAL OPIOID TECHNICAL ASSISTANCE CENTER OF EXCELLENCE (MP ROTAC).
-The MP ROTAC develops and disseminates resources, training, and technical assistance that focuses on opioid and stimulant misuse in rural areas throughout SAMHSA’s Region 8.
+MOUNTAIN PLAINS RURAL OPIOID TECHNICAL ASSISTANCE CENTER OF EXCELLENCE (MP ROTAC) develops and shares resources, training, and technical assistance focused on opioid and stimulant misuse in rural areas in Region 8.
+This is funded through a multiyear grant

-WCET- The WICHE Cooperative for Education Technologies is the leader in practice, policy, and advocacy of technology-enhanced learning in higher education.
+WCET- The WICHE Cooperative for Education Technologies is the leader in the practice, policy, and advocacy of digital learning in higher education.
+Its growing membership includes institutions, higher education agencies and systems, nonprofit organizations, government agencies, and corporations in all U.S. states and several Canadian provinces.

 STATE AUTHORIZATION NETWORK (SAN) helps guide institutions through state regulations around online courses and programs.